Essential Requests

 Setting Sync Times for Outbound and Inbound Data

-After setting the synchronization mode, tune the frequency of outbound and
+After setting the synchronization mode, you can set the frequency of outbound

 and inbound